-- In the SPOT format, the gold color is PMS 130. - In the 4C format, the gold color is 0%C 27%M 100%Y 0%K. - · All fonts have been changed to outlines. - Stamps were created in Illustrator, and will also open in any other current graphic software.
-If you have older or different graphic software, we will do our best to create a file that will open in your software.
+- In the 4C format, the gold color is 0%C 27%M 100%Y 0%K. - In the SPOT format, the gold color is PMS 130. - All fonts have been changed to outlines. - Stamps were created in Illustrator CS2, and will also open in CS and any other current graphic software.
+If you have older or different graphic software, we will do our best to create an EPS or PDF file that will open in your software.